Learn more about the WeTeach_CS Community

-The WeTeach_CS Collaboratives are comprised of 29 projects across the state of Texas that include institutions of higher education, educational service centers (ESCs), local education agencies, and nonprofit entities.
+The WeTeach_CS Collaboratives are comprised of 31 projects across the state of Texas, including institutions of higher education, educational service centers (ESCs), local education agencies, and nonprofit entities.

 Goals and Outcomes